INTELEON404/INTELEON404/README.md

 I'm **[INTELEON404](https://www.youtube.com/@INTELEON404)** — Ethical Hacker & Security Researcher from **Bangladesh** 🇧🇩
 On my way to becoming a full-fledged **Cybersecurity Specialist** and elite **Bug Hunter**.

-Technology has always been my playground.
-Malware, exploits, reverse engineering, forensics — I live for breaking things the right way so the digital world becomes safer.
+"Technology has always been my playground.
+From malware and exploits to reverse engineering and digital forensics — I thrive on breaking things ethically to make cyberspace stronger, smarter, and more secure."

 <details>
   <summary><b>More About Me</b></summary>